-Whether combined with other cut flowers or used on their own in any floral arrangement, dahlia flowers are always spectacular.
-These ornamentals are one of the longest-lasting cut flowers, though that is not the only reason how they’ve become a popular choice among brides, florists, and gardeners alike.
-Here we’ve crafted the ultimate guide on everything you need to know about these summer-blooming beauties, including Dahlia flowers meaning, symbolism, origins, colors, planting tips, care tips, and more.
-Enjoy!
+Standouts in the garden and stunning in a bouquet, dahlias are a favorite flower that never cease to amaze and offer lots of additional benefits.
+These ornamentals are one of the longest-lasting cut flowers, though that is not the only reason they’ve become a popular choice among brides, florists, and gardeners alike.
+They also carry interesting meaning and symbolism that make them the ultimate choice for your garden or vase.
+Follow this guide to find out about dahlia flower meaning, symbolism, origins, colors, planting tips, care tips, and more.

 The Dahlia Flower

-One feature of dahlia flowers that made them a highly sought-after cut flower is their versatility.
+One feature of dahlia flowers that makes them a highly sought-after cut flower is their versatility.
 With over 50,000 varieties available, you’ll find these blooms in almost every possible flower color and a variety of shapes.
-The American Dahlia Society, in fact, notes 19 different flower forms of dahlias.
+In fact, The American Dahlia Society notes 19 different flower forms of dahlias.

 The colors of dahlia flowers range from red to pink, orange, yellow, white, purple, blue, and more.
 Moreover, some species feature different-colored stripes, or their tips display a different hue than the rest of the flowers.

 Dahlia flowers typically bloom from mid-summer through fall each year, depending on the variety.
 They are popular fall flowers for bouquets.